 - If you develop a cold or an infection of any kind, especially a skin infection, your surgery may have to be postponed.

-Contact Annapolis Plastic Surgery to see if you are a good candidate for an arm lift brachioplasty procedure.
+If you are interested in an arm lift, Annapolis Plastic Surgery provides expert care.
+Schedule an appointment with Dr. James Chappell to see if you are a good candidate for an arm lift and learn more.

 Patient 1*Disclaimer: results may vary